 In July 2019, I became the Film Section Editor of the Los Angeles Review of Books, shepherding essays from initial conception to publication.
-When commissioning and revising work, I look for a clear and novel argument, a keen attention to the “why now?” of the subject matter, and precise prose style that engages the reader from the opening line.
-The ideal LARB Film essay should function like a “tiny house” — an economical work that contains all the nifty features and insights of a lengthy academic article or work of long-form journalism.
+When commissioning and revising work, I look for a clear and novel argument, a keen attention to the “why now?” of the subject matter, and a precise prose style that engages the reader from the opening line.
+The ideal LARB Film essay functions like a “tiny house” — an economical work that contains all the nifty features and insights of a lengthy academic article or work of long-form journalism.
 One of the trickiest parts of writing for LARB Film is acknowledging a scholarly or specialist readership while remaining accessible to the educated non-expert; I am happy to help writers in balancing these needs in producing a polished finished product.
+Writers, one and all: I cannot recommend Helen Sword’s 2012 Stylish Academic Writing highly enough.

 I have lent editorial support to colleagues and professionals whose work went on to be published in Feminist Media Histories, the International Documentary Association, and Inks: The Journal of the Comics Studies Society.